 France and Spain were both hereditary enemies of England, but in the late sixteenth century Spain posed the graver threat.
 The crown of Castile housed nearly eighty percent of the inhabitants of the peninsula and, fueled by treasure from New Spain, had become an imperial powerhouse the like of which the world had never seen.
 Sly held his nose and pushed for counterweight ties to Paris.
 (He was glad to claim kinship with Castile8 when it suited him.
-Spain claimed to be “the most enlightened region of the world,” producing innumerable important written works.
-The cat counted himself among the letrados, the lettered elite,10 and he engaged in a literary correspondence with several of them.
+Spain produced innumerable important written works.
+The cat counted himself among the letrados, the lettered elite,9 and he corresponded with several of them.
 (Sadly, he did not live to see the publication of the greatest of Spanish novels – I’ve seen it called the greatest of all novels – Don Quixote, in 1605.)

-Two Catholic arch-rivals concurred on this much: the English were heretics to be crushed, carriers of a deviant plague, doing the devil’s work in actively spreading the contagion, masters of artifice, fomenting political and spiritual unrest to the detriment of stable relations with their European cousins.
+Two Catholic arch-rivals concurred on this much: the English heretics, carriers of a deviant plague, did the devil’s work in actively spreading the contagion, fomenting political and spiritual unrest to the detriment of stable relations with their European cousins.
 Diplomats gossiped freely about strategies for an overdue comeuppance.
 It was an open secret that Spain was preparing to invade the British Isles.
-The question was how, when, and where.
+The question was when and where.

 Sly was subjected to diatribes against his homeland and was forbidden by the king to respond to them.
 Beneath his veneer of sophistication he was pure, insular English.
 When he could take no more knocks, he would grumble to Jakome, “I have a tongue in my head, I guess, and I guess I know how to use it.”

 The king would admonish him, “You have a brain in your head also, and a good one.
-It cannot but instruct your tongue to lie still.”
+It cannot but instruct your tongue to keep still.”
 And the cat, although spitting mad, would hold his temper and make nice with men he detested.